 - Computational Intelligence.

-Please also check the research group on Complex Adaptive Systems and Computational Intelligence (CASCI) I lead, for more details about our research and how to collaborate and study with us.
-We are also committed to interdisciplinary research, teaching and graduate training.
+Please also check the research group on Complex Adaptive Systems and Computational Intelligence (CASCI), for more details about our research and how to collaborate and study with us.
+The research group is also committed to interdisciplinary research, teaching and graduate training.

 Networks are mathematical objects used to study multivariate systems.